 One of my favorite ways to visit Italy is by staying in a local Airbnb.
 When we visited Cinque Terre, we decided to stay in one of the beautiful and colorful houses in the villages to live the real Italian local experience.
 And we are so glad we did!

-RELATED ARTICLE: INCREDIBLE THINGS TO DO WHEN VISITING CINQUE TERRE
+RELATED ARTICLE: 15 BREATHTAKING THINGS TO DO IN CINQUE TERRE

 27. Don’t worry if someone is shouting